HMoreira2020/PageTurners/notes.md

 sort books by title
 sort books by author
 sort books by genre
+sort by highest rating
+average rating?
 scope

-on books index page I want top rated to be displayed(sort_by_ratings)

-stlying
-ownership conditionals for user actions edit, update, new, create scope method sorting books
+ownership conditionals for user actions edit, update, new, create - double check sorting books from dropdown or filter on show page add admin stlying